ShahV517/DatabaseProject/README.md

       Data based loosely on a combination of data from the NBA 2019 season and fictional data formulated in order to display the full functionality of the project

-      All statistics, standings, and calculated averages are dependent on the inputted gamelogs, which is in the format of an NBA box score
+      All statistics, standings, and calculated averages are dependent on the inputted gamelogs, which is in the format of an NBA box score for one individual player for one game

       Non UX-friendly execution method currently in place due to lack of intention to be widely distributed